Spencer Torkelson Player Props: Tigers vs. Guardians

 Spencer Torkelson At The Plate

-- Torkelson is batting .223 with six doubles, three home runs and nine walks.
+- Torkelson is batting .240 with eight doubles, three home runs and 10 walks.

-- He has homered in three games this season (9.4%), leaving the park in 2.2% of his plate appearances.
+- Torkelson will look to extend his five-game hitting streak.
+He's batting .409 with one homer in his last games.

-- Torkelson has driven in a run in 13 games this season (40.6%), including two games with multiple runs batted in.
+- In 13 games this year (38.2%), Torkelson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.